jitsi/jitsi-meet-electron-sdk/README.md

 ## Publishing

-a) On every push to main branch, the jitsi/gh-action-autopublish will create a new patch version and publish to npm
+On every push to main branch, the .github/workflows/ci.yml will create a new version and publish to npm.

-b) If a major or minor release is required, manually bump the version in the package.json as part of a PR.
+If a major or minor release is required, use respective key words in the commit message, see https://github.com/phips28/gh-action-bump-version#workflow